jamesstocktonj1/Crypto/README.md

 <p align="center"><img src="https://github.com/jamesstocktonj1/Crypto/blob/main/media/paralel_integral.png"></p>

+Therefore I added a function in the liveAnalysis file which takes in two data sets and finds out the area in between the two graphs since they last crossed over.
+In this case there would be a large area found in the graph above and therefore if the area is above a certain threshold then the algorithm will buy when MA25 is at a trough.

 #### Disclaimer
 This code is non-functional and for concept only.
 Do not use to trade as I will not be responsible for any money lost.